hypeJunction/Elgg-images/README.md

 `master` size will be crooped in `inset` mode without cropping.

 ## Notes

+* This plugin distinguishes between thumbs and avatars.
+Thumbs are resized instances of the ElggFile entity, whereas avatars are ElggFile entities contained by the entity they belong to.
+Avatars belong to non file entities and have thumbs.

 * This plugin interferes with the thumbnail display of the file plugin.
 For files uploded with the `file/upload` action, old thumbnails (60x60, 153x153, 600x600) will be generated, but will not be displayed.